Olga Fuentes MBPsS, Reg. MBACP, BSc (Hons), MA

 I have worked in mainstream and specialist schools, supporting, teaching and tutoring children and young people.
 I have been involved with local charities and organisations where I worked as a counsellor/psychotherapist and a therapeutic mentor.
 I have, in the past, been employed by Cambridgeshire County Council as part of a team dedicated to the inclusion of children with physical, behavioural and learning difficulties in the community.

-Currently I am teaching counselling courses in the Adult Education department at a College in Cambridge.
+Currently I am teaching counselling courses in the Adult Education department at a Sixth Form College in Cambridge.

 At present, I am working at Relate Cambridge as a counsellor/therapist working with individuals, couples and families and also involved in the delivery of training.